codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/code-signing-identities.md

 Furthermore, it is required that a unique **Reference name** is assigned to each uploaded keystore, which can be used to fetch the keystore during the build using the `codemagic.yaml` configuration file.

-For each keystore the common name, issuer, and expiration are displayed.
+For each keystore, its common name, issuer, and expiration date are displayed.

-Note that you can not download the keystore from the Code signing identities settings at a later point.
-It is crucial to keep in mind as all subsequent builds released to Google Play should be signed with the same keystore.
+Note that the uploaded keystore cannot be downloaded from Codemagic.
+It is crucial that you store a copy of the keystore file used in Codemagic as all subsequent builds released to Google Play should be signed with the same keystore.

 ## Referencing files in codemagic.yaml